victorlaerte/BypassGlideImageGetter/README.md

 # BypassPicassoImageGetter
-Loads images for Bypass using Picasso
+Loads images for Bypass using Glide

 # Usage
 ```java